 - The Poshor family’s love for the region is contagious and they’ll direct you to all their favourite, secret spots

 - Generous breakfasts featuring the finest local produce will keep you going until teatime, when you can come back for complimentary cakes and snacks

 - Views are not great – all rooms give onto the garden, but some also overlook run-down houses

-- Though tastefully decorated, the rooms lacked soul when we first visited in 2010, and felt somehow too pristine
+- Though tastefully decorated, the rooms lacked soul when we visited, and felt somehow too pristine

 - The whole town turns into a bit of a theme park in July and August